cyshih704/Deepfake-Detection/test_video_example/readme.md

-# Test on single video
+# Test on a single video

 This is the code to test if a video is real, the training code can be found here https://github.com/ChingYenShih/Deepfake-Detection